11. Matrices and other arrays#

 is a singleton).

-Here are the eigenvalues and the corresponding eigenvectors of an example matrix (defining rotation in 2D by \(\pi/3\)):
+(*) Here are the eigenvalues and the corresponding eigenvectors of the matrix defining the rotation in the xy-plane about the origin \((0, 0)\) by the counterclockwise angle \(\pi/6\):

 ## [,1] [,2]